Our Sources

-Soul Lift Cacao is a social enterprise that exclusively sells cacao grown on small family farms in Guatemala.
+Soul Lift Cacao is a social enterprise that exclusively sells cacao grown on small family farms in Latin America.

 It's all non-GMO and grown without the use of chemical pesticides or fertilizers.